kejdidomi/SSgui/README.md

 The problem here, as far as I'm concerned, is that we have to run many programs like this during the semester, and I think there is a better way to do all this.
 ## How to use
-1. Download the zip
+1. Download ZIP
-2. Extract zip
+2. Extract ZIP
-Usually, do an "Extract here"
+  - [ ] Usually, do an "Extract Here"